 Many cat owners face the daily struggle of trying to get their cats to stop jumping on the kitchen counter, strolling across the hob and climbing in the sink.
 From doing the usual, “look Matilda, we’ve talked about this.
 Your paws are dirty, and food is prepared here, please stop.”
 To picking your cat up, placing them on the floor for them to jump back onto your fitted kitchen worktop whilst staring you in the eyes, the battle of maintaining control and ownership in the kitchen seems never ending.

 Why do cats jump on to high spaces and kitchen worktops?

-Domesticated cats love being in high places, such as the top of bookcases, kitchen counters and bedroom wardrobes, because they are descendants of the Proailurus (the first ‘real’ cat).
+Domesticated cats love being in high places, such as the top of bookcases, kitchen units and bedroom wardrobes, because they are descendants of the Proailurus (the first ‘real’ cat).
 These cats were tree climbing hunters who lived in the rainforest, and would climb up trees so that they could keep an eye on the world beneath them, therefore boosting their confidence and naturally helping them assert dominance.
 Tree climbing also offered immense survival value, therefore becoming hardwired in their instincts.

 So, if you want your cat to stop climbing all over your kitchen worktop, then you need to make sure they have enough space (both high and low) to do this.
 This can be done by purchasing you a few cat climbing polls, a cat shelf or clearing off some space at the top of your bookcase, However, this isn’t the answer to your problem – it’s the first of many steps to getting your cat to stop parading all over the surfaces where you prepare food.

 3 ways to stop my cat from climbing on the kitchen counters

 So, how do you regain dominance of your kitchen and get your cat to stop walking on kitchen worktop like it’s their own personal runway?
 Follow these three tips, and you’ll have jurisdiction in no time.

 1. Don’t leave food lying around the kitchen worktops and keep them clean